If you are looking for alternatives to n8n, you are probably choosing between two different philosophies of automation.

 - "Every morning, summarize the relevant customer emails and draft the replies I should send."

 Those are not always neat "trigger -> transform -> action" flows.
 They often require interpretation, custom code, file access, and judgment.
-That is where Zo stands out.
+That is where Zo's scheduled agents stand out.

 You can still run n8n on Zo